oliu-io/oliu-io.github.io/_pages/about.md

 I’m a second-year Ph.D student in Computer Science at University of Southern California, fortunate to be co-advised by [Prof. Dani Yogatama](https://dyogatama.github.io/) and [Prof. Willie Neiswanger](https://willieneis.github.io/).
 In life, my friends call me Oliver 🫒

-I am interested in multimodal foundation models (FM).
-My current research foci involve exploring and understanding their potential in facilitating scientific discovery.
-I am particularly excited about:
+I'm broadly interested in multimodal foundation models.
+These days, I'm exploring their their potential as agents of complex reasoning and scientific discovery.
+I'm particularly excited about:
-- Designing new architectures and algorithms that are broadly applicable to scientific modalities, such as (meta)genomics, protein, multiphysics, chemistry, and material sciences.
+- Designing and understanding architectures and algorithms that are broadly applicable to scientific modalities, such as (meta)genomics, protein, multiphysics, chemistry, and material sciences.
-- Expanding methods in LLM post-training -- such as preference learning and representation learning -- to elicit controllable and interpretable behavior from multimodal scientific FMs.
+- Developing post-training and inference-time methods that enable FMs to solve complex reasoning and decision making problems.

 Before USC, I was a researcher in continuous optimization with [Prof. Jorge Nocedal](https://jnocedal.github.io/) at Northwestern University.
 Even before that, I did my B.S+M.S at Carnegie Mellon University, majoring in [machine learning](https://www.ml.cmu.edu/academics/machine-learning-masters-curriculum.html).